-- Subj: ORDER CONVENING THE FY-24 PROMOTION SELECTION BOARDS TO CONSIDER STAFF CORPS OFFICERS ON THE RESERVE ACTIVE-STATUS LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF CAPTAIN - k.
-For merit reorder consideration, valued achievements for all paygrades: - (1) Top recognized performer in all assignments. - (2) Successful performance in a position above current paygrade, to include Acting in a billet for more than six months. - (3) Measurable leadership actions to improve inclusion, retention, and trust within the JAGC. - (4) Development and/or routine utilization of processes that result in self-assessment, learning, and/or process improvement. - (5) Significant contributions to recruiting efforts.
+- Subj: ORDER CONVENING THE FY-25 PROMOTION SELECTION BOARDS TO CONSIDER STAFF CORPS OFFICERS ON THE RESERVE ACTIVE-STATUS LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF COMMANDER - (7) For Reserve Component officers who specialize in military justice, demonstrated success and achievement in RLSO, Defense Service Office, Navy-Marine Corps Appellate Review Activity (NAMARA), and preliminary hearing officer billets is highly desirable, and should have a demonstrated track record of success in leading and developing junior litigators.
+Because of their specialization, they should show a command of military justice litigation, but they may not have command of the other core practice areas. - k.
+For merit reorder consideration, valued achievements for all paygrades: - (1) Top recognized performer in all assignments. - (2) Successful performance in a position above current paygrade, to include Acting in a billet for more than six months. - (3) Measurable leadership actions to improve retention, inclusion, and trust within the JAGC. - (4) Initiation and/or routine utilization of processes that result in self-assessment, learning, and/or process improvement. - (5) Significant contributions to recruiting efforts. - (6) Extraordinary performance on extended active-duty.

-9. Supply Corps (SC) Community Considerations
+9. RC Supply Corps (SC) Community Considerations

 - a.
-The Navy Reserve requires SC leaders with high integrity, professional acumen, and business competence, who are trusted leaders, committed to the SC Community and the Navy.
-They must recognize talent and mentor, coach, and develop juniors. - The Navy Reserve SC continually looks for highly qualified candidates; however, favorable consideration is given to officers who have consistently demonstrated sustained superior performance in a career path with increased duties and responsibilities.
-The best qualified officers should have a track record of successful performance in designated leadership positions with proven ability to lead and direct people and organizations, such as commanding officer and executive officer.
+The Navy Reserve requires SC leaders with high integrity, professional acumen, and business competence, who are trusted leaders, committed to the SC community and the Navy.
+They must recognize talent and mentor, coach, and develop juniors. - b.
+The Navy Reserve SC continually looks for highly qualified candidates; however, favorable consideration is given to officers who have consistently demonstrated sustained superior performance in a career path with increased duties and responsibilities.
+The best qualified officers should have a track record of successful performance in designated leadership positions with proven ability to lead and direct people and organizations, such as Commanding Officer and Executive Officer.
 Superior performance in O-5 command of a Navy Cargo Handling Battalion should be given particular consideration due to the tough, highly visible, and challenging environments of those assignments.
 Officers should be a subject matter expert in at least one line of operation or have experience in multiple core competencies to include supply chain management, expeditionary/ operational logistics, contracting, and Navy operational planning.
 Officers are encouraged, if appropriate for their grade and selected area of professional concentration, to serve in assignments outside their core competency to diversify their fleet logistics/supply support experience base.
 It should be noted that, although there is no set career path for upward mobility, officers should have a depth of functional knowledge commensurate with their core competencies and rank, with broad military and logistics/supply support perspectives within and beyond the Department of the Navy.